 Glue – I like to you an assortment of different glues with my cards depending on what it is I am trying to glue.
 The key thing here is you don’t want a polymer based glue that warps the paper.
 Here are some of my favorite cardmaking glues:

-Template – Both the starry night and hot air balloon pop up cards templates are free and available in PDF and SVG (for the Cricut and other cutting machines) are available for free in my resource library.
+Template – Both the starry night and hot air balloon pop up cards templates are free and available in PDF and SVG (for the Cricut and other cutting machines) in my resource library.

 Step 1: Cut out the base and spiral using the printable popup card template or the SVG version for your cutting machine

 Step 3: Apply the additional decorative pieces

 Now with a generic spiral base attached to the card, you can add your themed cutout on top as you please.
 I personally like to hold the card open like then and then position the pieces flush against the spiral while it is folded out so I can see how it looks when it’s glued.
 If you do this while the spiral is flat, it is hard to see how the final “popup” design will look with the different cutout pieces.